 When children are given the oral vaccine, they excrete the vaccine-virus for a period of six to eight weeks.
 As the virus is excreted, it replicates in the environment, and through this replication can be genetically mutated into a stronger form that can cause paralysis.
 These altered viruses are called circulating vaccine-derived polioviruses (cVDPV).
 If a population is seriously under-immunised, there are enough susceptible children to keep these viruses circulating via contaminated water and food in the community for a long time.

 The three types of wild polioviruses are reflected in the three types of vaccine viruses.
 The strain of cVDPV then, reflects the type of vaccine-virus that has mutated.
 The two Ukraine children were infected by cVDPV Type 1, which is very rare; the only other country that has reported cases of this type since 2010 is Madagascar.
-The most common strain of cVDPV is Type 2; there were 55 cases in 2014 but just two so far this year.
+The most common strain of cVDPV is Type 2; there were 55 cases in 2014 but just two in 2015 (by September).
 The last case of cVDPV Type 3 was in Yemen in 2013.

 Ukraine’s vaccination schedule is “in transition”, which means children are given both the oral and injectable vaccines.
 The two children who were paralysed by cVDPV were inadequately immunised by either vaccine, so both their gut and bloodstream were infected, followed by their nervous system.
 Guinea provides only oral vaccines, so the paralysed Guinean child diagnosed in Mali had probably received fewer than the recommended minimum of four doses.